devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

     tweet = re.sub(r'[^a-zA-Z.!?]+', r' ', tweet)
     return tweet.strip()
 ```
 From the snippets above, I decide to remove some parts of the tweet that is not useful.
-The removed parts are links, hashtag, mentions, html entities and punctuations.
-Hashtag is useful to decide the tweet topic.
-However, for this task, I remove them as they are not part the sentence.
+The removed parts are links, hashtag, mentions, HTML entities and punctuations.
+Hashtags are helpful to decide the tweet topic.
+However, for this task, I remove them as they are not part of the sentence.

 ```python
 vocab = {}